10 Ways to Stop Bum Sweat on Chairs

 1. Make Sure Your Chair isn’t Too Hot

 Hot chairs or benches can be a massive problem for people who sweat heavily.
-If your school has no air conditioning, try to keep your body cool with water, and cover yourself up with a jacket if you can.
-Keep an extra shirt at school that you can change into when it gets too hot, and don’t forget deodorant!
+If there is no air conditioning, try to keep your body cool with water, and cover yourself up with a jacket if you can.
+Keep an extra shirt to change when it gets too hot, and don’t forget deodorant!

 2. Make Sure your Chair Doesn’t Trap Heat

-A lot of people sweat a lot, especially when they’re sitting down.
+Many people sweat a lot, especially when they’re sitting down.
 So, what can you do about that?
-Well, for starters, you can make sure your chair doesn’t trap heat!
+For starters, you can ensure your Chair doesn’t trap Heat!
 You don’t want the hot air from your body getting trapped and released back into your skin.

-This is one of the most common ways people get sweaty back there—especially in school settings where kids sit still for long periods.
-One way to avoid this is by putting a pad or cushion on your chair to allow more airflow and cool you off while you sit.
+This is one of the most common ways people get sweaty when they sit still for long periods.
+One way to avoid this is by putting a pad or cushion on your Chair to allow more airflow and cool you off while you sit.

 3. Invest in Back Support for your Chair